John Malcolm Bulloch: Death and legacy

-Bulloch's collection of Gordoniana (see -ana) went to the University of Aberdeen.
+After his death, Bulloch's collection of Gordoniana (see -ana) was donated to the University of Aberdeen.
 It was used by Edward Gordon of Cairnfield in compiling his Book of the Gordons (manuscript).
 His collection of performing arts ephemera, in 57 volumes, is now in the British Library, which also has 37 volumes of genealogical material and details of Boer War soldiers.